Databases and Frameworks at the Edge with Glauber Costa and Igor Minar

 00:35:07 - Glauber Costa

-Well, with true.
-So it lives close to you.
+Well, with Turso it lives close to you.

 00:35:09 - Igor Minar

 Well, so that's what I'm saying.
-Like it depends on where your data lives.
-Most applications today, most companies have centralized data stores, right?
-They might live in AWS or gcp, but it's pretty much locked into one location.
-In the worst case, it's on premise in some closet that you manage.
+It depends on where your data lives.
+Most applications today, most companies, have centralized data stores, right?
+They might live in AWS or GCP, but it's pretty much locked into one location.
+In the worst case, it's on-premise in some closet that you manage.
 Too many companies have that situation.
-So you have data in one location if server side rendering is happening at the edge.
-Now imagine the situation where you have your remix application deployed to the edge.
-Your database is in US east and your user is in India.
-You provision the compute in India, you load the remix application, the remix application wakes up and the remix application starts talking to the database in US East.
-And it doesn't take one database request to render a remix application.
+So you have data in one location if server-side rendering is happening at the edge.
+Now imagine the situation where you have your Remix application deployed to the edge, your database is in US East, and your user is in India.
+You provision the compute in India, you load the Remix application, the Remix application wakes up, and the Remix application starts talking to the database in US East.
+And it doesn't take one database request to render a Remix application.
 It's many of them, depending on the complexity of the application.
-So now you're paying for the latency from the edge to US east over and over for every single.
+So now you're paying for the latency from the edge to US East over and over for every single Remix request.

 00:36:13 - Anthony Campolo

-This is the most important thing is understanding where do these bottlenecks actually come in and what is the bot exactly and how do you manage it?
+The most important thing is understanding where these bottlenecks actually come in, what the bottleneck is, and how you manage it.

 00:36:19 - Igor Minar

-So if you foolishly run to the edge and deploy your remix application on the edge while your data is centralized, your application may work great.
-If you as a user are near the data because then the compute is provisioned near you, which then happens to be near data.
-But if you as a user are far away from the data, then the computer compute is provisioned near you.
-But the compute needs to talk to the database far, far away.
-And that results in lots of bottlenecks and better performance.
+So if you foolishly run to the edge and deploy your Remix application on the edge while your data is centralized, your application may work great if you as a user are near the data, because then the compute is provisioned near you, which then happens to be near the data.
+But if you as a user are far away from the data, then the compute is provisioned near you, but that compute needs to talk to the database far, far away.
+And that results in lots of bottlenecks and bad performance.

 00:36:51 - Glauber Costa